 Tip 3: Holistic SEO Approach

 I noticed this term when taking some courses on Yoast way back then.
-It means making a website or a web page that is well designed and easy to read.
-If you want to improve web page tips that improve website ranking you need to consider this.
+It means making a website or a web page that is well-designed and easy to read.
+If you want to improve web page tips that improve website ranking, consider this.

 Using a similar structure: